MishraShikhar/OCVS/OCVS/provision-ocvs/provision-ocvs.md

     ![](./images/100_1.png " ")

-3. From the **Compartment** drop down on the left side of the screen, select the compartment where you wish to deploy the solution.

-4. Click on the **Create SDDC** button.
+3. From the **Compartment** drop down on the left side of the screen, select the compartment where you wish to deploy the solution and click on the **Create SDDC** button.

     ![](./images/100_2.png " ")